Harnessing SMS in healthcare.

 Using an SMS platform for text messaging, you can set up a whole range of automated workflows — the platform does all the hard work for you.
 Not only does this free up your team’s time (as they don’t have to ring up patients with reminders and updates), but it also helps ensure no-one gets missed.

-It also saves HR time on shift scheduling.
+It also saves HR time on staff scheduling.
 One aged care facility saved around 20% in agency fees by using SMS to fill vacant shifts, with staff spending less time phoning around trying to find people to fill shifts.

 Want to try SMS for healthcare services?